MPH in Community Health

 Concentration Competencies:

-1. Apply ethical, socially just, and culturally responsive principles and strategies to community organizing, community health assessment, program planning, implementation, and/or evaluation activities
+1. Discuss socially just and culturally responsive principles and strategies to community organizing, community health assessment, program planning, implementation, or evaluation activities

-2. Collaborate with communities to assess health problems and inequities, and develop solutions that address the role of power and stratification systems
+2. Engage with communities to assess health problems and inequities, and propose actionable solutions

 3. Critique and analyze the interdependency of structures and systems that shape health in complex and dynamic ways

-4. Develop research and/or evaluation plan and analytic approach that will inform solutions to community health issues
+4. Develop research or an evaluation plan and analytic approach that will inform solutions to community health issues

 5. Evaluate the roles that diverse sectors and interdisciplinary collaborations can play in community health initiatives

-6. Analyze how structural bias, social inequities, poverty, and racism synergistically undermine health and impede achieving health equity at all levels of the socio-ecological framework
+6. Analyze how structural bias, social inequities, poverty, and/or racism undermine health and health equity

 Alumni Outcomes